https://zenodo.org/records/19727806

 1. A point is balance; it is the source of change.

-2. The birth of frequency — Time — is a characteristic of change, a sine wave.
-For the point, it is circular — increase and decrease.
+2. The birth of frequency — Time — is a characteristic of change, a sinusoid.
+For a point it is circular — increase, decrease.

-4. Further increase in frequency leads to the emergence of volume in space and the appearance of the concept of mass.
-The circular rotation of the plane’s dimension now turns into a line for the next process.
-Here, the frequency increases by 2π times relative to the plane’s frequency.
-In this way, the mass connection is formed through three links to the original balance, the point — three coordinates — and rotation relative to the plane marks the birth of mass.
+4. A further increase in frequency leads to the appearance of volume for space and the emergence of the concept of mass.
+The circular rotation of the plane dimension now turns into a straight line for the next process.
+Here, another increase in frequency occurs — frequency multiplied by frequency, squaring the second obtained.
+That is, for the original frequency we obtain its fourth power.
+In this case, connections of mass are formed through three connections with the original balance, the point — three coordinates — and, with respect to the plane, rotation — the birth of mass.

-5. To understand how the next dimension arises, one must imagine a new rotation relative to the already existing rotation.
-At this level, our three-dimensional perception reaches its limit: we are capable of imagining rotation in three mutually perpendicular planes, but we cannot visually perceive the fourth axis — it manifests only as a change in frequency or speed.
-We can observe it only indirectly — as black holes.
+5. To understand how the next dimension arises, it is necessary to imagine a new rotation relative to an already existing rotation.
+At this level our three‑dimensional perception reaches its limit: we are able to imagine rotation in three mutually perpendicular planes,

-Each subsequent dimension does not add an external axis but increases the level of relative rotational speed, and therefore — raises the frequency.
-If the first rotation has a rate of change c, then the second will relate to the initial rate as , the third as c⁴, and the fourth as c⁸.
-Thus, a hierarchy is formed — a fractal structure of frequencies, in which each new dimension is the result of the acceleration of the previous one.
+Each subsequent dimension does not add an external axis, but increases the level of relative rotation speed, raising the maximum frequency relative to the base.
+If the first rotation is associated with the speed of change c, then the second will already be associated with the initial speed of change as c², the third — c⁴, the fourth — c⁸.
+This creates a hierarchy — a perception of the frequency structure, in which each new dimension is the result of the acceleration of the previous frequency.

-Essentially, there exists a certain fundamental frequency for us.
+Perception is born at the level of consciousness, so we can say that for us there is a certain base frequency.
 All forms of existence are interactions of waves of different frequencies.
-The world can be viewed as a system in which each structure is the result of resonant connections between these frequencies.
-Equilibrium arises when waves of different levels of “rotation” are in harmonic proportion, and it is precisely this resonance that holds together and forms the overall picture of the observable Universe in a state of unified balance.
+The world can be viewed as a system where each structure is the result of resonant connections between these frequencies.
+Equilibrium arises when waves of different levels of “rotation” are in harmonic proportion, and it is this resonance that holds together, creating the overall picture of the observed Universe in a state of unified balance.

-Thus, dimensions are not static coordinates but a hierarchy of nested frequency rotations connected through resonance.
-Each new dimension is a new level of relative motion with an unchanging center — zero — which maintains the equilibrium of the entire system.
+Thus, dimensions are a hierarchy of nested rotations of frequencies, linked through resonance.
+Each new dimension is a new level of relative motion with an unchanged center — zero — which maintains the equilibrium of the entire system.

 where Dₙ is the form of the current dimension,